Angular Geometry of Atomic Multipole Transitions: Introduction

 \section{Introduction}

 The spherical multipole expansion of the quantum-mechanical interaction Hamiltonian of an atom (or molecule, or nucleus\footnote{The results I present are just as valid for nuclei or gas-phase molecules interacting with light as they are for atoms; the choice to refer only to atoms is intended only to simplify the wording.}) with propagating electromagnetic radiation partitions it into terms involving well-defined angular-momentum quantum numbers.
-This concept has been studied at length by many authors, and treatments are available in the form of sophisticated microscopic descriptions utilizing irreducible spherical tensor products, spherical Bessel functions, and Hansen multipoles (see \textit{e.g.}\ \cite{RoseMultipole,ShoreAndMenzel,HamiltonNuclear,WeissbluthAtoms,LandauQED,BiedenhornAndLouck,BrinkAndSatchler,WalterRJohnson} for these approaches to multipole transitions).
+This has been studied at length by many authors, and treatments are available with sophisticated microscopic descriptions utilizing irreducible spherical tensor products, spherical Bessel functions, and Hansen multipoles (see, e.g., \cite{RoseMultipole,ShoreAndMenzel,HamiltonNuclear,WeissbluthAtoms,LandauQED,BiedenhornAndLouck,BrinkAndSatchler,WalterRJohnson}).
 Often, the focus of such studies is at least partly the calculation of the atomic transition moments themselves.

 Advances in trapped-atom clocks and quantum processors have demonstrated systems in which multipole transitions between angular momentum eigenstates are driven by lasers, well beyond the applicability of the dipole approximation.
 For example, the laser-driven electric octupole ($E3$) transition from ${}^2\mathrm{S}_{1/2}$ to ${}^2\mathrm{F}_{7/2}^o$ in $\mathrm{Yb}^+$ \cite{Roberts1997Observation} is used to stabilize state-of-the-art atomic clocks \cite{Huntemann2012HighAccuracy,Tofful2024Optical}.
-Electric quadrupole ($E2$) transitions are driven in a variety of atoms for quantum logic operations, precision measurement, and optical clockwork \cite{Ludlow2015Optical}, and a recent experiment has highlighted the role of transverse gradients in that coupling \cite{Schmiegelow2016Transfer}.
+Electric quadrupole ($E2$) transitions are driven in a variety of atoms for quantum logic operations, precision measurement, and optical clockwork \cite{Ludlow2015Optical}, and a recent experiment highlighted the role of transverse gradients in that coupling \cite{Schmiegelow2016Transfer}.
 We seek an adroit understanding of how the geometry of the laser beam and the atom's angular momentum components interact to dictate selection rules and resonant Rabi frequencies.